Powered lift: Tail-sitter

 A Tail-sitter is an aircraft that rests on the ground pointing vertically upwards, so that it rests on its tail.
 It takes off and lands vertically, tail down.
 The whole aircraft then tilts forward horizontally for normal flight.
 No type has ever gone into production, although a number of experimental variants have been flown, using both proprotor and jet thrust.
 Some have achieved successful transition between flight modes, as the turboprop-powered Convair XFY Pogo did in November 1954.

 The coleopter type has an annular wing forming a duct around a lift rotor.
 The transition to forward flight has never been achieved, although the SNECMA Coléoptère took off, hovered and landed vertically, solely on pure jet thrust.

 The German Focke-Wulf Fw Triebflügel was a design studied during the Second World War.
 It used pulse jets to power a rotor that rotated about the fuselage axis behind the cockpit.
 Similar to a coleopter fixed-wing aircraft, the Triebflügel was intended to take off and land on its tail, rotating on the pitch axis after takeoff and acceleration for forward flight.
 The design was never built beyond model wind tunnel testing.

 Direct thrust

 Vectored thrust

 The Harrier family of military VSTOL jet aircraft uses thrust vectoring.
 These aircraft are capable of vertical/short takeoff and landing (V/STOL).
 They are the only truly successful design of this type from the many that arose in the 1960s.
 These aircraft are capable of operating from small spaces, such as fields, roads, and aviation-capable ships.
 The Lockheed F-35B Lightning II is proposed as the next military VSTOL/STOVL design, to replace the Harrier.

+Tiltjet

+Similar to tiltrotor concept, but with turbojet or turbofan engines instead of ones with propellers.

 Lift jets

 A lift jet is a lightweight jet engine used to provide vertical thrust for VTOL operation, and is then shut down in forward flight.
-Some VTOL designs have used both vectored thrust from the main engine together with auxiliary lift jets.
+Some VTOL designs, including the Soviet Yakovlev Yak-38 and Yakovlev Yak-141, have used both vectored thrust from the main engine and additional thrust from auxiliary lift jets.

+The Dassault Mirage IIIV was a VTOL fighter made for the NATO VTOL strike fighter requirement in the 1960s.
+Several other designs also resulted from this design specification.